medialab/casanova/README.md

 * Enrich the same CSV files by outputing a similar file, all while adding, filtering and editing cells.
 * Have the possibility to resume said enrichment if your process exited
 * Do so in a threadsafe fashion, and be able to resume even if your output does not have the same order as the input

+Casanova also packs exotic utilities able to read csv files in reverse (in constant time), so you can fetch useful information to restart some aborted process.

 ## Installation